-1. Ceres reviewed answers to two questions: "How have you experienced racism in Contra Costa County?" and "What do you need now or in general from the ORESJ?"

-2. Answers were coded under the categories of "harms" and "needs".

-3. The most common harms identified came from the criminal and legal systems, the education system, and housing.4

-4. The most common needs expressed were community engagement, advocacy, healing, food access and justice, youth development and engagement, reparations, and arts and culture.
+- 1. Ceres reviewed answers to two questions: "How have you experienced racism in Contra Costa County?" and "What do you need now or in general from the ORESJ?" - 2.
+Answers were coded under the categories of "harms" and "needs". - 3.
+The most common harms identified came from the criminal and legal systems, the education system, and housing. - 4.
+The most common needs expressed were community engagement, advocacy, healing, food access and justice, youth development and engagement, reparations, and arts and culture.

-4 In a few of the community cafes held in July 2022 where the survey findings were shared, some community members asked about our use of the term "harm".
+In a few of the community cafes held in July 2022 where the survey findings were shared, some community members asked about the use of the term "harm".
 Namely, folks shared that they felt unclear on what was meant by harm and expressed concern that omitting the specific types and incidents of harm renders it challenging for County departments and divisions to address and redress the harms.
 The coding category of harm was informed by the experiences shared in the Listening Sessions.
-Repeatedly in a few of the community cafes held in July 2022 where the survey findings were shared, some community members asked about our use of the term "harm".